LLNL/hiop/README_developers.md

 $> mpiexec -np 2 ./src/Drivers/nlpDenseCons_ex3.exe
 ```

-# Style Guide

-## Contributing
+# Branches and pull requests

 - Submit issue for discussion before submitting a pull request
-- Always branch from master
+- Always branch from `develop` branch
 - Name your branch `<feature name>-dev` for a feature and `<fix name>-fix` for fixing an issue
-- Separate with the dash (`-`) character
+- Separate with the dash (`-`) character For example:
-- Provide extended description in pull request
-- Reference the issue in the description
-- Squash all commits on merge

-For example:
 ```console
 $ # For a feature
 $ git checkout master